Bricanyl is used to treat cough, wheeze and difficulty breathing caused by asthma and COPD. Find out how to take it safely and possible side effects.

 |Type of medicine||Also called|

-- Terbutaline is called a ‘reliever’ medicine because it quickly relieves your breathing problems.
-It starts to work within a few minutes, and the effect lasts up to 6 hours.
+Bricanyl is used to treat cough, wheeze and difficulty breathing caused by respiratory problems such as asthma and COPD.
+It works by opening air passages in the lungs to make breathing easier.
+Bricanyl is called a ‘reliever’ medicine because it quickly relieves your breathing problems.
+It starts to work within a few minutes and the effect will last between 3 to 5 hours.

-- The usual dose of terbutaline is 1 or 2 inhalations when needed for shortness of breath or wheezing, up to a maximum of 3 inhalations in a single dose and up to 24 inhalations daily.
+- The usual dose of Bricanyl is 1 or 2 inhalations when needed for shortness of breath or wheezing.
+If you have severe breathing problems you may use up to 6 inhalations at a time.

-- When you take more than one inhalation at a time, wait about 2 or 3 minutes between them.
+- If you're taking more than one inhalation at a time, wait about 2 or 3 minutes between them.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.